isomerpages/mindef-sg101/_economy/growing-our-economy/1997-to-2009-overcoming-multiple-crises.md

 [^2]: Ministry of Finance. (n.d.)
 <a target="blank" href="https://www.mof.gov.sg/singaporebudget/media-centre/features/overview-of-the-singapore-budget">Overview of the Singapore Budget</a>.

-[\[3\]](#_ftnref3) Tang, S.K.
-(2023, August 17).
-Singapore not ‘oversaving’ with reserves ‘barely keeping pace’ with its economy: DPM Wong. _ChannelNewsAsia_. [https://www.channelnewsasia.com/singapore/lawrence-wong-singapore-reserves-revealed-oversaving-3702421](https://www.channelnewsasia.com/singapore/lawrence-wong-singapore-reserves-revealed-oversaving-3702421)
+[^3]: Tang, S.K.
+(2023, August 17). <a target="blank" href="https://www.channelnewsasia.com/singapore/lawrence-wong-singapore-reserves-revealed-oversaving-3702421">Singapore not ‘oversaving’ with reserves ‘barely keeping pace’ with its economy: DPM Wong</a>.

 [\[4\]](#_ftnref4) _Ibid_.